!Gaunu-tsaxau, the /Kaggen, and the baboons. A San Bushman tale interpreted by a Jungian psychoanalyst

 And, as he approached gently, he espied the child lying in the sun, as the child lay yonder, in the sun, opposite the water.
 Therefore, he gently came up to the child.
 And the child heard him, as his father gently came.
 And the /Kaggen, when the child intended to get up, the /Kaggen sprang forward, he caught hold of the child.
 And he anointed the child with his scent; he anointed the child; be said: “Why art thou afraid of me?
 I am thy father; I who am the /Kaggen, I am here; thou art my son, thou art !Gaunu-tsaxau; I am the /Kaggen, I whose son thou art; the father is myself.”

-Making the child more conscious of his relation to the /Kaggen, more conscious of who he (the child) was.
+Sunlight is illumination from heaven, from the child’s heavenly father, the ultimate source of consciousness.
+Then the /Kaggen makes the child more conscious of his relation to the /Kaggen, more conscious of who he (the child) is.

 Bushman father and son with toy bow